DrNicoleTobias/Ray_PaperArtifacts/Software/0_Get_Features/Basestation/README.md

 #### Setup
 1. Change the SUPPORT_FILE_DIRECTORY in the makefile to your msp430 gcc include path.
+2. Hook up a MSP430FR5994 LaunchPad to your computer.
-2. Use "make install" to load the program into your device.
+3. Use "make install" to load the program into your device.